 Eric Bibb, a blues artist, wrote a song called “Shingle by Shingle” and sings “I’m fixing up the roof, shingle by shingle… got water in the well and I’m grateful."
-As Thanksgiving approaches, we can also be grateful that for most designers in New England, our pipelines are full, our own “water in the well”.
+We can be grateful that for most designers in New England, our pipelines are full, our own “water in the well”.
 But when it comes to the availability of high quality yet affordable housing, the well is nearly dry.
 We can do better.

 We are indeed facing a housing shortage, and some would argue that mass production of large-scale garden-style dwelling units in the suburbs, will do the trick.
 These will help, but it’s not a cure-all.

 We live in reactionary times when “fix it fast” thinking leads us far too often to design it fast, build it fast and sell it fast.
 Consider this article a red flag raised.
 There are dizzying arrays of multi-family residential options being brought to the market, and we are all gambling and guessing on what type will be viable and appropriate for long term stability of the regional housing market.
 The options range from 280 SF tiny homes in South Boston to 1,600 SF apartments in the suburbs.
 The question on everyone’s mind is which will succeed and why?

 As buildable parcels decrease and construction costs increase, something has to give.
 Unfortunately, it’s the quality that is often sacrificed—size of the units, the number of bedrooms and baths, and in many cases, thoughtful planning, design, and construction.